TrademarkTrademark

 • Before anything else, export your state files.
 Workspace deletion in HCP Terraform is unrecoverable, and the legacy free tier reached end-of-life on March 31, 2026.

 • A replacement should preserve the remote-backend CLI workflow, support OpenTofu, include policy enforcement and RBAC on every tier, and have a documented state migration path.
-Scalr is the only alternative that operates as the same kind of remote operations backend as Terraform Cloud.
+Scalr operates as the same kind of remote operations backend as Terraform Cloud, so that CLI workflow carries over unchanged.

 • Migration is measured in days, not months: teams with 500+ workspaces have completed migrations in under a week using automated tooling.

-If you're reading this, something probably forced the question: the legacy HCP Terraform free tier reaching end-of-life on March 31, 2026, a renewal quote that tracked your resource count instead of your usage, or a procurement review triggered by IBM's acquisition of HashiCorp.
+If you're reading this, something probably forced the question: the legacy HCP Terraform free tier reaching end-of-life on March 31, 2026, a renewal quote that tracked your resource count instead of your usage (if you're still weighing whether to switch at all, start with should you renew Terraform Cloud?), or a procurement review triggered by IBM's acquisition of HashiCorp.
 Whatever the trigger, you now own a decision that affects every team that ships infrastructure through your platform.

 Here's the short version.
 Teams replacing Terraform Cloud in 2026 land on one of four paths: Scalr if they want a drop-in replacement that preserves the remote backend workflow with run-based pricing; Spacelift if they orchestrate Pulumi, CloudFormation, or Kubernetes alongside Terraform; env0 if FinOps visibility is the priority; or self-hosted Atlantis if zero license cost matters more than governance features.
-The rest of this guide is the reasoning — what to require, how the options compare, what migration actually involves, and how the cost math works — so you can defend the choice in front of your security team and your CFO.
+The rest of this guide is the reasoning (what to require, how the options compare, what migration actually involves, and how the cost math works) so you can defend the choice in front of your security team and your CFO.
+If you're still deciding whether to leave at all, the stay-or-go framework weighs the reasons to go against the legitimate reasons to stay.
+Once you've decided, the migration effort and timeline guide scopes the work.

 Why are platform engineers replacing Terraform Cloud in 2026?